Why Toe Walking May Signal Sensory Processing Differences

 What are common reasons for toe walking in autistic individuals?

-How can toe walking be addressed or supported?
+How can toe walking be supported?

 Support strategies include occupational and physical therapy, sensory integration exercises, and targeted stretching routines to improve flexibility and coordination.